Safety Tips To Exercise During !

 Diving activities in particular can compromise your oxygen intake and put pressure on your and your baby’s organs.

-It’s important to be aware of the limitations and warning of exercise during pregnancy, as not all exercise is suitable for pregnant women.
+It’s important to be aware of the limitations and warning signs of exercise during pregnancy, as not all exercise is suitable for pregnant women.

 Pregnant women should avoid exercise if they have any of the following conditions: